 It has a consistency of a light gel and absorbs quickly.
 Although there is fragrance added, I can’t detect anything disturbing.

-The Contractubex gel (or Mederma in certain regions) is available across the globe as an OTC medicine.
+The Contractubex gel is available across the globe as an OTC gel.
 Here are a few of my trusted online retailers that sell this product:

 Poland: doz.pl 49.99 PLN ( roughly €11.50) for a 50g tube; delivery within the EU